 I. Scope

 Services Rendered.
-The doula provides culturally appropriate emotional, physical, and educational care for their client’s family during the perinatal period.
-The doula offers evidence-based information on infant feeding, emotional and physical recovery from childbirth, and other issues related to the perinatal period including perinatal mood and anxiety disorders.
+The postpartum doula provides culturally appropriate emotional, physical, and educational care for their client’s family during the perinatal period.
+The doula offers evidence-based information on infant feeding, emotional and physical recovery from childbirth and other issues related to the perinatal period including perinatal mood and anxiety disorders.

 Referrals.
 For client needs beyond the scope of the doula’s training, referrals will be made to appropriate resources.